-That being said, if the BBL is done as part of a process to repair actual, serious medical issues, at least a portion of the surgery may be covered.
+That being said, if the BBL is performed as part of a process to correct actual, serious medical issues, at least a portion of the surgery may be covered.
 Be sure to discuss this possibility with your surgeon if you believe it applies to you.

-The Brazilian Butt Lift is one of the fastest-growing cosmetic surgeries in the world at present.
+The Brazilian butt lift is one of the fastest-growing cosmetic surgeries in the world at present.
 As a result, it constitutes a hot topic among plastic surgeons who debate how best to perform the procedure and the ultimate aesthetic ideals to aim for.

 The study’s authors conducted a study among 989 respondents who shared their views and preferences of the gluteal region.
-The most attractive buttocks hip-to-waist ratio was deemed to be 0.65 by 44.2% of respondents, and 25% of respondents of the opinion that 0.6 was was the most attractive ratio.
+The most attractive buttocks hip-to-waist ratio was deemed to be 0.65 by 44.2% of respondents, and 25% of respondents were of the opinion that 0.6 was the most attractive ratio.
 Both ratios indicate the potential for a shift towards more dramatic implants, resulting in a “curvier” final result.

 Another impressive development in the field of buttock augmentation surgery is the adoption of methods to diminish the risk of complications occurring.
 In a 2017 study published in the Aesthetic Surgery journal, the authors outline the use of the “roller pump injection technique” for autologous buttock augmentation.

-Brazilian butt lift FAQ
+Brazilian butt lift FAQs

 What’s the difference between a butt lift and Brazilian butt lift?